Coder12a/pvp_revamped/README.md

 ```

 #### damage
 Sets non-full punch damage to an absolute number.
+Set to -1 to disable.
 ``` lua
 pvp_revamped.spam_damage = 0.1
 ```